hezekial/Day-2-Assignment/README.md

 v) Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?What Are Commits?
 **- A commit is a saved snapshot of changes made to a project.
 It helps in tracking modifications, maintaining a history of edits, and managing different versions, ensuring smooth collaboration and rollback if needed.**

-**Steps to Make Your First Commit to a GitHub Repository
+**Steps to Make Your first Commit to a GitHub Repository
 1. Initialize the Repository – If the project is not already tracked by Git, initialize a Git repository in the project folder.
 2. Connect to GitHub – Link the local repository to a GitHub repository if it's not already connected.
 3. Check Repository Status – Review which files have changed and need to be committed.